a2stuff/a2d/res/notes/testplan.md

 * Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
 Launch DeskTop.
 Select X. File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.

 * Create a folder, and a subfolder within it.
 Select the top-most folder.
 Special > Lock.
 Using Apple > Run Basic Here, verify that the folder and subfolder are locked.
 BYE to return to DeskTop.
 Select the containing volume.
 Special > Unlock.
 Using Apple > Run Basic Here, verify that the folder and subfolder are unlocked.
+* Using BASIC, create a directory X and save a BASIC file X/B. Launch DeskTop.
+Select X. File > Lock.
+Close the window containing X. Open the window containing X. Verify that X is still a folder.

 ## Shortcuts